-- When something is happening really needs keeping secret and neighbor honestly needs to borrow something but has epically bad timing
+- When something is happening that really needs to be kept secret and the neighbor honestly needs to borrow something but has epically bad timing;

-- Similar to the above, but an excuse to barge in their neighbor's business because they suspect something odd is going on and they are a Nosy Neighbor
+- Like the above, but with the neighbor intentionally barging into their business because they suspect something odd is going on and they are a Nosy Neighbor;

-- The borrower has just stumbled onto the home of a serial killer and this is the last we'll see of them alive
+- The neighbor has just stumbled onto the home of a serial killer and this is the last we'll see of them alive;

 - There's an ad for Just For Men hair color where a hot new neighbor chick knocks on our hero's door to borrow a cup of milk and the man says "just a minute," jumps out of his second story window, runs to the store and buys... some Just For Men hair color so he can look young and handsome when he opens the door.
 He almost forgets to also buy some milk so she can borrow it.